benmvp/react-workshop/10-styling/README.md

   }
 }
 ```

+These classes help position the email list, email view and email form within the `App` component.
+That's why they exist within `App` and not within the individual components.

 When an email item is selected, you should see a 3-column layout: email list on the left, email form on the right, and email view in the center.